fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs started_at %}
 The timestamp indicating when the issue or incident was initiated or started.
 {% enddocs %}

+{% docs problem_task_started_at %}
+The timestamp indicating when the issue or incident was initiated or started.
+{% enddocs %}